NickdevC/Film_Quiz/README.md

    - Microsoft Edge - Version 100.0.1185.50 (Official build) (64-bit)
    - Mozilla FIrefox - Version 99.0.1 (64-bit)
    - Safari - Version 13.1.3 (15609.4.1)

+### User Testing

+- A total of **8 different users** tested the website across a range of devices including: mobile, tablet and desktop viewports.
+At the time of testing, the main conclusions drawn were as follows:
+      - All navigational links worked as expected :white_check_mark:
+      - Users were automatically pushed to the next question after answering :white_check_mark:
+      - Questions and answers were not always fully visible on smaller devices :red_circle:
+         - This was later resolved using additional @media queries :white_check_mark:
+      - When selecting answers, users were given visible feedback from answer buttons :white_check_mark:
+      - The progress bar and score counter were not always visible to users on smaller devices :red_circle:
+         - This was later resolved using additional @media queries :white_check_mark:
+      - When users reached the end of the quiz, their total was not displayed and they were unable to select the 'save' button (it remained dsiabled) :red_circle:
+         - This was a significant bug and was resolved during the debugging stages (see below) :white_check_mark:
+      - Colours and font remained consistent across all user's devices.
+Everyone reported that the website was legible and easy to follow :white_check_mark:

 ### Resolved Bugs